tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 The order in which the user moves through controls that can receive the keyboard focus is determined by the object’s layer.
-When a card is opened, LiveCode automatically focuses the first object on the card that is capable of receiving the keyboard focus.
+When a card is opened, the engine automatically focuses the first object on the card that is capable of receiving the keyboard focus.

 You can turn on the ability of an object to get the keyboard focus by